marklchaves/cme-dev-style-guide/_docs/content-writing/13-writing-for-translation.html.md

 #### Gerunds

- - Yes: In this article we will talk about list subscriber collection.
+ - **Yes**: In this article we will talk about list subscriber collection.
- - No: In this article we will talk about getting list subscribers.
+ - **No**: In this article we will talk about getting list subscribers.

 #### Adjectives

- - Yes: At the top of the page, there is Freddie with a smile on his face.
+ - **Yes**: At the top of the page, there is Freddie with a smile on his face.
- - No: At the top of the page, there is a smiling Freddie.
+ - **No**: At the top of the page, there is a smiling Freddie.

 #### Parts of verbs

- - Yes: Several developers are currently working on that feature.
+ - **Yes**: Several developers are currently working on that feature.
- - No: Several developers are working on that feature.
+ - **No**: Several developers are working on that feature.
 (When you can’t easily avoid the -ing word, it may help to add an adverb to clarify the meaning.)

 #### Parts of phrases modifying nouns

- - Yes: From our backyard, we could hear the planes that took off from the airport.
+ - **Yes**: From our backyard, we could hear the planes that took off from the airport.
- - No: From our backyard, we could hear the planes taking off from the airport.
+ - **No**: From our backyard, we could hear the planes taking off from the airport.

 #### Other words and mechanics to avoid